No one can resist a photo op in the gaping jaws of the half-city-block-long leaping musky at the Fresh Water Fishing Hall of Fame.

 Hikers follow the pretty Morgan Falls Trail (1.2 miles round-trip) up to the 70-foot Morgan Falls, located in the Chequamegon-Nicolet National Forest, about an hour northeast of Hayward.

-The Landing has views of the Chippewa Flowage and serves hearty sandwiches of breaded cod or tender sirloin.
+The Landing has views of the Chippewa Flowage and serves hearty sandwiches of breaded walleye or tender sirloin.

-The St. Croix National Scenic Riverway has low-hazard whitewater canoe trips that run from Hayward to Trego.
+The St. Croix National Scenic Riverway has low-hazard whitewater canoe trips from Hayward to Trego.

-Popular dinners at the Rookery Pub include bison chili, fennel-crusted pork loin and pan-seared pheasant.
+Popular dinners at the Rookery Pub include fennel-crusted pork loin, pan-seared pheasant and fresh fish specials.